playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 ![A chart showing the 'ul' tag highlighted in green with the children 'li' tags marked in red](./dom_tree_with_css.svg "Diagram showing the above code as a graph")

-> The `<ul>` element is marked as green just to showcase that it is the element being marked by the first part of the selector
+> The `<ul>` element is marked as green just to showcase that it is the element being marked by the first part of the selector.

 Typically, the browser will "visit" it's nodes in a specific order.
 For example, in the above chart, the browser might start at the `<main>` tag, then go to the `<p>` tag, then visit the `<ul>` tag, and finally the two children in order from left-to-right (`<li id="c">` , `<li id="d">`).